chainapsis/keplr-wallet/docs/api/README.md

 This is an experimental implementation of [ADR-36](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-036-arbitrary-signature.md).
 Use this feature at your own risk.

-It's main usage is to prove ownership of an account off-chain, requesting ADR-36 signature using the `signArbitrary` API.
+Its main usage is to prove ownership of an account off-chain, requesting ADR-36 signature using the `signArbitrary` API.

 If requested sign doc with the `signAnimo` API with the ADR-36 that Keplr requires instead of using the `signArbitary` API, it would function as `signArbitary`
 - Only supports sign doc in the format of Amino. (in the case of protobuf, [ADR-36](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-036-arbitrary-signature.md) requirements aren't fully specified for implementation)